 For each serving of hot cocoa, you will need:

-- 2 tbsp unsweetened cocoa powder (I use Hershey's)
+- 2 tablespoon unsweetened cocoa powder (I use Hershey's)

-- 2 tbsp sugar-equivalent sweetener, to taste (I use 1 tbsp Pyure Organic Stevia, which measures twice as sweet as sugar)
+- 2 tablespoon sugar-equivalent sweetener, to taste (I use 1 tablespoon Pyure Organic Stevia, which measures twice as sweet as sugar)

 - Pinch of salt

 If you have a sweetener that you like to use in your coffee, I would recommend using the same one to make your hot chocolate.
 I really like Pyure Organic Stevia, which is my sweetener of choice for my coffee.
 Pretty much any zero-calorie sweetener will work for this recipe and easily dissolve in hot water.
 You can use Splenda, Swerve, Truvia, Monkfruit, or any other sweetener designed to substitute for granular sugar.